nendezkombet/Keeb-For-Mom/README.md

 # Keeb-For-Mom
-Low cost 4x5 modular mechanical keyboard
+KFM is a low cost 4x5 modular mechanical keyboard that everyone can build.